0nis/ao3-word-replacer/README.md

 # AO3 Word Replacer

-AO3 Word Replacer is a browser extension that lets you create and manage a list of words to automatically replace in AO3 fanfiction text.
+AO3 Word Replacer is a browser extension that lets you create and manage a list of words to automatically replace in fanfiction written on [Archive of Our Own (AO3)](https://archiveofourown.org/).

 **Features:**